How to Cook Spring Produce

 Arugula

 This adds wonderful peppery flavor to spring salads.
 I also like to chop up some of the leaves and use them as a garnish on dishes like this Chicken Milanese.
-Also, spread out the lettuce on a platter and let it be an attractive base for things like roast chicken.
+Also, spread out the lettuce on a platter and let it be an attractive base when you want to roast a whole chicken.
 The juices drip onto the lettuce and are just delicious.

 Use this spicy lettuce in: